kegel-exercises-for-men-body.jpeg

 1. ‘Squeeze’ and hold your pelvic floor muscles for 5 seconds, being sure not to hold your breath.

-3. Release and relax for a few seconds and repeat.
+3. Release and relax for a few seconds, and repeat.

 You have just completed one kegel exercise.
-Ideally, you’ll want to do 20 kegel exercises 3-4 times a day.
-You may not be able to complete 20 at first but remember, just like any muscle, you’ll need to consistently train the pelvic floor muscles to strengthen them.
+Ideally, you’ll want to do 20 kegel exercises 3-4 times daily.
+You may not be able to complete 20 at first, but remember, just like any muscle, you’ll need to train the pelvic floor muscles to strengthen them consistently.
+If you’re concerned about the side effects of prostate-related treatment, speak with your doctor about your options.

-Oct 14, 2021 | TULSA Procedure
+Jan 10, 2024 | TULSA Procedure

 Stay informed